 Class C - Flammable Gases

 Class C fires use flammable gases, such as butane or methane, as fuel sources.
 Gas fires, like liquid fires, can be explosive.
-Therefore, organizations should only ever use qualified professionals to work on gas-based systems.
+Therefore, organizations should use only qualified professionals to work on gas-based systems.

 The best method for dealing with gas fires is to shut off the gas supply.
 Once you deprive them of fuel, they will go out rapidly.

 If that isn’t possible, you can use a fire extinguisher.
-However, you should only use ABC dry powder on gas fires, not other methods.
+However, it would be best to use only ABC dry powder on gas fires, not other methods.

 Class D - Flammable Metals